 One of the most important specifications that you need to look at for a night vision scope is the battery life and how easy the batteries are to replace.
 One of the last things that you want is to spot a coyote and have your scope fail on you at the last possible second.

 Even worse would be heading out and realizing that your night vision scope needs new batteries, but you need to remove the entire scope to replace them.
 If you need to do that, you’ll have to re-zero your scope, which means your hunt is effectively over.

 The good news is that most of the choices on this list have a longer-lasting battery life, and only the Night Owl Optics Night Vision Riflescope requires you to remove the scope to change the batteries.

 Every option on this list besides the ATN Thermal Rifle Scope offers video and photography features, but if your sole purpose is to hunt coyotes, do you really need these features?

 The short answer is no, as these features don’t improve your ability to hunt coyotes whatsoever.
 However, if you’re looking to show off to your friends, it is a nice perk.
 But keep in mind that these capabilities add more weight to your setup.

 If you’re serious about eliminating coyotes and you don’t care about the recording features, the ATN Thermal Rifle Scope is probably the way to go.

-After going through the reviews, it’s clear to see that the Sightmark Wraith HD Digital Riflescope is the best choice if you’re looking for a combination of price and performance.
+After going through the reviews, it’s clear to see that the Sightmark Wraith HD Digital Riflescope is the best night vision scope for coyote hunting if you’re looking for a combination of price and performance.
 At the same time, the Bestsight DIY Digital Night Vision Scope is ideal for those on a budget.

 We understand that it can all be a little overwhelming when you’re trying to get the right scope, but hopefully, this guide walked you through everything that you need to know to put an end to your pesky coyote problem!